liuhrvalor/Hadoop-Project/README.md

 # Hadoop-Project

-Run these codes on hadoop
+Run these code on hadoop